lebao3105/gnome-shell-3.78/README.md

 Most changes are implemented on SCSS files from [data/theme/gnome-shell-sass/widgets](data/theme/gnome-shell-sass/widgets/).

 ## Get and install
 **Critical**: This project CAN'T be built on GNOME 4x compatible OSes.
-Tested on Debian 11 with GNOME 3.38.5 (higher than this project).
+Tested on Debian 11 with GNOME 3.38.5 (higher a little bit than this project).

 1.Clone this repository using ```git``` (you can select another [color](https://github.com/lebao3105/gnome-shell-3.78-pink)) to your computer.<br>